slamora/brackets-wiki/Extension-Manager-Workflows.md

 > could add a way to change the sort order (e.g. by Quick Open match heuristic or
 > alphabetically).

+> (pt) Yeah, I agree it might be valuable to be able to sort by criteria like rating or date published (newest)

 He sees that there are three extensions that sound interesting at the top of the list:
 Auto-Compile CoffeeScript, CoffeeScript Quick Open/Quick Edit, and CoffeeScript Formatting.
 Each extension has a screenshot thumbnail, a title, the first few lines